-The Exceptional Minds Media Arts Foundation Program is a one year, three semester, full time program that builds foundational artistic digital media skills for students on the autism spectrum.
-It is designed for those who are new to post-secondary education and media arts or those with limited experience who want to enhance their portfolio and related skills for further success studying or working.
+The Media Arts Foundation program is designed for those who are new to post-secondary education and media arts or those with limited experience who want to enhance their portfolio and related skills for further success studying or working.

 With technical courses committed to the intersection of media-making and technology, this is a program that builds entry level media generalists and creative assistants.
 Curriculum areas of focus include: design, storytelling, media creation, professional practice, and work integrated learning.